corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/deploy/generating-a-node.md

 #### Package namespace ownership

-To configure [package namespace ownership](env-dev.md#package-namespace-ownership), use the optional `networkParameterOverrides` and `packageOwnership` blocks, in a similar way to how the configuration file is used in [Network Bootstrapper](network-bootstrapper.md).
+To configure [package namespace ownership](env-dev.md#package-namespace-ownership), use the optional `networkParameterOverrides` and `packageOwnership` blocks, in a similar way to how the configuration file is used by the [Network Bootstrapper](network-bootstrapper.md) tool.
 For example:

 ```groovy
 task deployNodes(type: net.corda.plugins.Cordform, dependsOn: ['jar']) {